mh-cbon/ignore-file/README.md

 # ignore-file

-Parse an `ignore` file, such as `.gitignore`, apply it on the directory of the file and print non-ignored files.
+Parse and test an ignore file, such as `.gitignore`

 # Install